 As you already know a lot about the software by now, you should check it out and see if it’s suitable for you.

 You can see an overview of all of these and more in the dedicated article once it’s finished.
+Here are other blog articles about the design process.

 I hope all of this information is useful to you in your design journey and please let me know if you have any questions or pros and cons to add to the lists.